Code-Institute-Submissions/alexrwinter/README.md

 - Easy to contact and easy to connect with online (esp.
 LinkedIn)<br>

 <h3>User stories</h3>
--	‘I want to know about this person’s experience and what other projects they have worked on.’
+-	‘I want to know about this person’s experience and what other projects they have worked on.’<br>
--	‘I want to get an impression of whether they are friendly and professional and see if they are someone I want to work with.’
+-	‘I want to get an impression of whether they are friendly and professional and see if they are someone I want to work with.’<br>
--	‘I want to be able to contact them easily.’
+-	‘I want to be able to contact them easily.’<br>
--	‘I want to know how much they charge.’
+-	‘I want to know how much they charge.’<br>
--	‘I want the website to be easy to navigate and the information to be relevant.’
+-	‘I want the website to be easy to navigate and the information to be relevant.’<br>

 <h2>Wireframes</h2>